jledun/io-applications/README.md

 Three parts :
 * io-lbapp : loopback application, server side
 * io-ngapp : front end application, building in static pages of loopback based on Angular 5 & bootstrap 4 & font-awesome 4
-* io-ngapp/src/app/shared/io-nglib : modules, services, components usefull and reusable for IO Systems Angular applications => this should be object for a different repository.
+* io-ngapp/src/app/shared/lib : modules, services, components usefull and reusable for IO Systems Angular applications => this should be object for a different repository.

 ## Loopback models

 Defaults included models :
 * comment.json : all usefull comments for users, built by users themselves.
 There's no physical models in datasources, comments objects are embedded in all others models
-* users : loopback default authentication engine
+* io-users.json : extends loopback built-in user model
 * event.json : description of an generic event.
 Each event refers to an event type and a topic
 * event-type.json : descriptions of the event types
 * topic.json : descriptions of the topics, each topic can have a parent topic